Dhvani-intwala/My-Books-Store/README.md

 ## Overview

-My Bookstore is an online store created for a fictional bookstore in Schelklingen, Germany.
+My Bookstore is an online store created for a fictional bookstore in 15 Route, Rhode Island, 87949,Germany.
 The main goal of the project was to implement a fully functional online store that makes it easy for customers to choose and buy book products.

 Users have the opportunity to view each product and its details, create a wish list, add products to the cart, purchase using an online payment method and view order history.